emipa606/XNDTinyTweaks/README.md

 # **Overview**

-This is my shot at a https://steamcommunity.com/sharedfiles/filedetails/?id=1366888108]**4M Mehni Misc Modifications** / https://steamcommunity.com/sharedfiles/filedetails/?id=1339135272]**TD Enhancement Pack**-type mod - a collection of many small improvements I'd personally like to see in RimWorld, all implemented and bundled into one mod, fully configurable through mod settings!
+This is my shot at a https://steamcommunity.com/sharedfiles/filedetails/?id=1366888108]**4M Mehni Misc Modifications** / https://steamcommunity.com/sharedfiles/filedetails/?id=1339135272]**TD Enhancement Pack**-type mod - a collection of many small improvements I&apos;d personally like to see in RimWorld, all implemented and bundled into one mod, fully configurable through mod settings!

-Here's just some of what Tiny Tweaks currently has to offer:
+Here&apos;s just some of what Tiny Tweaks currently has to offer:

 - Animal medical alerts - no more bonded animals bleeding out without notice!
 - Caravan food restrictions - assign food restrictions for your caravans
 - Night Owls automatically have their timetables set to the correct 11 AM - 7 PM sleeping schedule - no more -10 mood debuffs!
-- Being in a medical bed no longer hides any 'Colonist needs treatment' alerts
+- Being in a medical bed no longer hides any &apos;Colonist needs treatment&apos; alerts
-- Vanilla-style label capitalisation from mod-added items (e.g. 'Hand Cannon' becomes 'hand cannon')
+- Vanilla-style label capitalisation from mod-added items (e.g. &apos;Hand Cannon&apos; becomes &apos;hand cannon&apos;)
-- Fixed melee weapon AP scaling - spearhead attack AP no longer ignores the weapon's material's damage multipliers
+- Fixed melee weapon AP scaling - spearhead attack AP no longer ignores the weapon&apos;s material&apos;s damage multipliers
-- Delayed skill decay - if a substantial amount of exp is gained, skill decay won't happen instantly
+- Delayed skill decay - if a substantial amount of exp is gained, skill decay won&apos;t happen instantly